Best Pillow for Combination Sleepers - Types of Pillow

-I remember some years ago, it took me literally four attempts to finally find and choose the correct pillow for myself.
+Best Pillow for Combination Sleepers and Types of Pillow - I remember some years ago, it took me literally four attempts to finally find and choose the correct pillow for myself.
 I went through all types of material, sizes, firmnesses and softness before I settled on two distinct pillows.
 After reading this article you will better equipped than I was at the time and the process should be quicker.
 For this article, I'm not going to reveal to you what I chose because much like choosing a mattress, what feels good to one person will not feel the same to another.
-But, I will tell you that when I chose two different pillows, I chose them so that I coulcers alternate their use from time to time.
+But, I will tell you that when I chose two different pillows, I chose them so that I could alternate their use from time to time.
+I am that type of combination sleeper and live by the information below.

 What to Remember!